 Everyone has their preferences, but for me sleeping in complete silence does not work.
 I have a lot of trouble trying to quiet my mind and center my thoughts on my own, and this is when the worries creep in and take over.
 Before I know it, I check the clock, and it’s 2 am.
 I haven’t slept a wink because I’m thinking about my agenda, trying to remember what questions to ask at tomorrow’s pediatrician appointment, and wondering if I locked my car.
 Seriously, I could go all night like this, so I have to have something playing to focus on.

 I have tried sound machines and several audio meditations and have since found my absolute favorite.
 Michael Sealy’s guided meditation for detachment from overthinking works like a charm, and it’s completely free!
 I put on my headphones and eye mask, get comfortable, and press play.
 I’m usually out within minutes.

-This is a great way to involve your partner and to get more centered and connected to your body while detaching from your worrying thoughts.
-Touch is excellent therapy, and can be the best way to loosen up those muscles from carrying kids all day!
+This is a great way to involve your partner and get more centered and connected to your body while detaching from your worrying thoughts.
+Touch is excellent therapy and can be the best way to loosen up those muscles from carrying kids all day!
 Trust me on this, ask your partner or husband for a massage at the end of a long day… I can almost promise they’ll happily oblige!

-Just remember, that mom-ing ain’t easy!
+Just remember, that mom-ing isn’t easy!
 I try to give myself a lot of grace at the end of every day.
 I pat myself on the back for my victories, and I release my mistakes.
-Tomorrow is truly a new day.
+Tomorrow is a new day.
 Ultimately, we are all doing the best we can to navigate motherhood.
 Losing sleep due to anxiety or worrying doesn’t do any of us any favors.
 So deep breaths, mama; we got this.